What is Melasma?

 What happens during the procedure?

-We use a combination of creams and gentle peels to prepare the skin, then apply the main peel.
+This depends on the treatment you are prescribed, but in general terms we use a combination of creams and gentle peels to prepare the skin, then apply the main peel.
 This is left on your skin for a number of hours as decided by the doctor.
 You will then remove the peel at home, and come back in to the clinic within 48 hours for the second part of the treatment.

 What are the side effects or risks?